Tulkiyan: House

-Still furnished and decorated exactly as it was when new with many items from David Jones and Beard Watsons: visitors can compare downstairs photos from 1914's The Sydney Mail with today.
+Still furnished and decorated exactly as it was when new with many items from David Jones and Beard Watsons, visitors can compare downstairs photos from 1914's The Sydney Mail with today.
 When soft furnishings wore out they were replaced with similar ones.
-The fuel stove and gas lights remain, despite electric lights, stove and refrigerator.
+The fuel stove and gas lights remain, despite electric lights, stove, and refrigerator.

-There is an amazing set of records - receipts for furniture and garden plants, personal items - postcards and souvenirs brought home for the children from an overseas trip.
+There is a set of records - receipts for furniture and garden plants, personal items - postcards and souvenirs brought home for the children from an overseas trip.

 Condition

-As at 4 January 2001, the building is in excellent condition.
-While the garden has not been maintained to the same degree as the house, sufficient archaeological evidence would exist on site to give a clear indication of the layout and plantings.
+As of 4 January 2001, the building is in excellent condition.
+While the garden has not been maintained to the same degree as the house, sufficient archaeological evidence exists on site to give a clear indication of the layout and plantings.

 The house (and its contents) is highly intact.
-The garden has been compromised but physical evidence of the original path system and driveway survives.
+The garden has been compromised, but physical evidence of the original path system and driveway survives.
 The surviving physical and documentary evidence would provide information to allow the reinstatement of the original layout and plantings.

 Modifications and dates

-There have been very minor alterations to this site, comprising minor alterations to the garden, and changes to the rear entry to the property.
+There have been very minor alterations to this site, comprising alterations to the garden, and changes to the rear entry of the property.
 Other than these alterations, the house is in near original condition, including the interior.

 1916 Garage is built adjoining the house.

 Other alterations and additions throughout its history: